 Promote work zone safety

-The AWZSE program is managed by PennDOT and the PTC with the assistance of a contracted Program Administrator.
-The Program Administrator is responsible for assisting PennDOT and the PTC with the development, sustainability, and administration of the program.
+The WZSSC program is managed by PennDOT and the PA Turnpike with the assistance of a contracted Program Administrator.
+The Program Administrator is responsible for assisting PennDOT and the PA Turnpike with the development, sustainability, and administration of the program.

-Deployments of AWZSE systems in work zones are provided by a contracted System Administrator.
-This System Administrator is responsible for providing AWZSE equipment, data collection services, and violation appeals processing.
+Deployments of WZSSC systems in work zones are provided by a contracted System Administrator.
+This System Administrator is responsible for providing WZSSC equipment, data collection services, and violation appeals processing.

 The Pennsylvania State Police is responsible for reviewing and affirming select violations.
 Violation notices that have been reviewed and affirmed by PSP will include a statement affirming the violation.
 PSP also provides field speed and quality control testing.